Giving-What-We-Can/givingwhatwecan-org-static/src/content/pages/support-us.md

 We do allow donations to Giving What We Can to be part of the 10% pledge, although members are in no way expected to donate to us, and we encourage those who do so to give to other charities as well.

-# Top donors
+# Top Supporters

-Giving What We Can is extremely grateful for the generous donations provided by the following:
+All donations make a huge difference, but some donors have gone above and beyond in their generous support for Giving What We Can.
+We'd like to acknowledge the following donors for their contribution:

+Luke Ding

+Denise Melchin and Alexander Gordon-Brown

+Rossa O'Keeffe-O'Donovan

+* * *

 ![](/images/uploads/andrew-sutton.jpg)